What is Multi-Factor Authentication (MFA)?

-Once per term, registered students who have not yet enrolled in MFA will be prompted to enroll when accessing an MFA-protected service.
+Registered students who have not yet enrolled in MFA will be prompted to enroll when accessing an MFA-protected service.
 The below message will appear:

 If you are prepared to register for MFA, click Next to proceed with setup.
 It is strongly recommended that you install and use the Microsoft Authenticator App for your second factor as it does not rely on cellular phone service, which becomes very important when travelling abroad or changing your phone number.
 You can select the Skip for now link to delay registration for 14 days and proceed to the protected application as normal.

 It is important to register before the end of the 14 days to maintain access to MFA protected services.

 To learn more about MFA, please visit the MFA Service Page.

 Accounts requested for special purposes, such as generic and shared accounts, are also required to enrol in MFA.
 When a new generic account is created, it will be prompted to enrol in MFA upon first logon to any Azure-Integrated application (such as Microsoft 365 or OnQ).